Italy scores 7 tries, routs Canada 48-7 at Rugby World Cup - WHIZ News

 Canada next faces defending champion New Zealand on Wednesday and Italy faces former champion South Africa two days later.

-Italy was rusty last Sunda in beating Namibia 47-22, and eager to made amends.
+Italy was rusty last Sunday in beating Namibia 47-22, and eager to made amends.

+“Looking on the last performance we were a bit scrappy.
+It looked a lot tighter and a lot better,” Italy’s England-born flanker Jake Polledri said.
+“That’s our philosophy, (to) play without fear, and that’s what we did today.”

 Quick tries came from No. 8 Braam Steyn and lock Dean Budd, the stand-in captain for Sergio Parisse.